 Rabbits are fun pets to care for.
 They do not take up much space, they do not need outdoor walks, they will never raid the fridge, and they enjoy interacting with their human companions.
 However, they can get hairballs, which can be kind of gross.
 Luckily, there are a few things that we can do to prevent and get rid of hairballs in rabbits so they remain the cute and cuddly pets that we love.
-But first, we need to know what causes hairballs, what the symptoms of hairballs are, and what dangers, if any, are present if hairballs get ignored.
+But first, we need to know what causes hairballs, what the signs of hairballs are, and what dangers, if any, are present if hairballs get ignored.
 Here is everything that you need to know.

 The Causes of Hairballs